Woutitit/woutitit.github.io/in-depth/mixing-and-mastering.md

 Next to that, before it hits the limiter, we usually throw in some coloring (like with OTT to make shit brighter, or other color),  Some possible light attenuation (-1db low and +1 db high is common, Or that one curve that is opposite of flecther curve it seems where highs get turned up a bit more the higher you go), a clipper to preserve transients more for same loudness (see later and article).

-### Loudness means two things
-Yes,it means the master will straight up turn up the gain but it's more important that it means the master will turn up RMS and LUFS, this is usually what we talk about when talking loudness.
-Again, because that's how compression works.
-This is what makes a master make the song exciting since the RMS gets turned up and all these barely hearable little things get turned up (and actually start to matter and be "hearable") and just everything sounds fatter.
-So even if you kind of level match your mix and master, your master will sound much fatter.
-Add an OTT before your master and everything sounds fatter and brighter.
-This is again why you should take references with a grain of salt and get used to how a good mix sounds (could be a bit dull but correct) vs. how a mastered song sounds.

-### Not only about dynamic range also about RMS and LUFS
-what are LUFS and what is RMS, which one should I se and youlean is really handy and put on reference track to see there youlean and lufs so u know how loud or how quiet they ahre.

-### Slightly overdo transients, boost higher frequencies.
-Overdo transients slightly, make them a bit bigger and distorted and stuff just so u get the punch certainly when squashing.
-Also it's common to put on shit that needs to be bright and or heard to kind of add a 1-6DB boost in the 2-4k Hz range (and sometimes for instruments that need body a boost in the 200-500Hz range too).
-Like a snare, again, since it will lose some transients, make it at least more audible by boosting a bit of the high-end so even when it's squashed it's still audible.

-### Cut ANY unnecessary low/sub frequencies
-There are so many elements in a mix that have low-end rumble but don't need it AT ALL, cut all those out.
-Usually a high pass of at least 100Hz is same on every instrument that isn't bass or kick or snare but you'll usually want to go 200-500Hz depending on where it lives and how important the information is.
-Again, you really want to cut to not have stacking frequencies (so extra amplitudes) and thus less headroom when limiting.
-Also, it just sounds bad together then probably.

 ### Sound selection vs. processing
 Really, a great mix starts with great sound selection.
 In an ideal world the sounds you pick are perfectly complementary and you'll see that you really do not have to mix a whole lot.
 Just the basic enhancing stuff like EQ, balancing, compression and saturation but you don't really have to like process a sound to make it go from shitty to decent.
 That said, in reality you should try and do the same but often you'll find yourself that you find a certain sound like and has potential but just sounds shitty and in those cases you might want to process hard.
 It's always a bit of a thing where you have to see whether it's worth processing or whether your better of flicking through more sound until you found a good one.